preethamam/Image-Color-Segmentation/README.md

   - Invokes the appropriate segmentation routine
   - Saves and/or displays results to `assets/`

+- **` main_interactive.m`**
+  - Reads each image from `images/`
+  - Configures parameters (color triplet, tolerance, number of clusters, color space)
+  - Shows a window displaying the image and a region can be selected by free-hand sketch
+  - The average RGB values in this selection will be computed and set as the input for `input.RGBTriplet`
+  - Invokes the appropriate segmentation routine
+  - Saves and/or displays results to `assets/`

 - **`colorSegment.m`**
   Implements the Color-Picking approach by:
   1. Converting the image to the selected color space